 This is an important question and one that you should really think on.
 I believe it is easier to break it down by whether or not you are a pianist and what you’re trying to do?
 Are you a studio musician who is looking for enough keys to make noise and lay down ideas?
 If so, then a 25 key keyboard will get the job done easily.

 If you are a musician who is playing live and wants to split your keyboard with multiple sounds, go with something bigger like a 61 or 88 key.
 You could do 49, but for a small increase in price, you can get more keys.
-If you go with an 88 key keyboard, you can get a keyboard that has weighted keys and that’s a huge plus for a serious pianist.
+If you go with 88 keys, you can get one that has weighted keys and that’s a huge plus for a serious pianist.

 History Of MIDI

-A good thing about keyboards that use USB is they are usually bus-powered, which means you don’t need a power adapter for your instrument.
+A good thing about instruments that use USB is they are usually bus-powered, which means you don’t need a power adapter for your instrument.

 One of the first big bands to start using MIDI technology was Rush.
 At this time, there was technology that is no longer made in the MIDI world.
 MIDI makes it possible for bands to do so much on stage now.